 Employers are also joining the flexibility bandwagon.
 While a three-day work week might not become the standard soon, businesses are looking at a flexible working hour as a productivity tool rather than a concession.

 Increasingly, businesses are becoming more interested in how flexible working can benefit the company’s bottom line as well as the staff.

 While flexible working helps employees arrange their job to fit in with their lives, their employers get major benefits too like reduced overhead since they won’t be spending much on office space.

 Flexible working can also cut hiring and training costs by helping employers keep key employees, and recruit experience hands who will maximize their time if they do not have to spend a few hours a day commuting to and from office.

 The benefits of flexible working for employers also extends to the improvement of overall staff morale and commitment to the organization.

 Talk about commuting, the environment gets to benefit too.
 Flexible working can reduce the number of people commuting to and from work.
 This means less number of vehicles on the road and less emission to pollute our lovely green planet.

 However, while 54 percent of UK workers have some sort of flexible working arrangement, according to new research from the CIPD (Chartered Institute of Personnel and Development), Timewise’s Flexible Jobs Index reveals that only 11.1 percent of good UK jobs indicate any interest in hiring skilled workers under a flexible working option.

 This means that when it comes to hiring skilled workers, employers are chasing away many promising candidates.

 There’s still a lot of work to be done in flexible hiring and implementing a three-day work week.
-Although a three-day work week might not be possible for every industry, the benefits to both the employer and employee shows that it deserves more serious consideration.
+Although it might not be possible for every industry, the benefits to both the employer and employee show that it deserves more serious consideration.